fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 We have already mentioned <i>event handlers</i> a few times in [part 0](/en/part0), that are registered to be called when specific events occur.
 E.g. a user's interaction with the different elements of a web page can cause a collection of various different kinds of events to be triggered.

-Let's change the application so that increasing the counter happens when a user clicks a button, which is implemented with the [button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button)-element.
+Let's change the application so that increasing the counter happens when a user clicks a button, which is implemented with the [button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) element.

-Button-elements support so-called [mouse events](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent), of which [click](https://developer.mozilla.org/en-US/docs/Web/Events/click) is the most common event.
+Button elements support so-called [mouse events](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent), of which [click](https://developer.mozilla.org/en-US/docs/Web/Events/click) is the most common event.

 In React, registering an event handler function to the <i>click</i> event [happens](https://reactjs.org/docs/handling-events.html) like this: